 - CRB-701 is a next-generation ADC targeting the expression of Nectin-4 on cancer cells to release a cytotoxic payload.
-In February 2023, we obtained a license from Megalith Biopharmaceutical Co.
-Ltd Ltd. ("CSPC"), a subsidiary of CSPC Pharmaceutical Group Limited, to develop and commercialize the drug in the United ("U.S."), Canada, the European Union (including the European Free Trade Area), the United Kingdom and Australia (the "CSPC License Agreement").
-The Investigational New Drug ("IND") application for CRB-701 was cleared by the U.S. Food and Drug Administration ("FDA") in 2022 and the drug is currently being investigated by CSF Phase 1 dose-escalation clinical trial in patients with advanced solid tumors in China.
-On January 26, 2024 June 1, 2024, we presented data from the Phase 1 escalation trial in China for the first eighteen patients reflective of the first six dose cohorts.
-The updated clinical data was presented at ASCO-GU ASCO 2024 by building upon the data presented at ASCO-GU on January 26, 2024.
-The larger data set included 37 patients of whom 25 patients reflective of seven dose levels have evaluated for efficacy at the time of the data cut.
-The emerging clinical data shows that CRB-701 was well-tolerated and demonstrated an overall response rate ("ORR") of 43% 44% and a disease control rate ("DCR") of 71% 78% in the seven patients who received metastatic urothelial cancer ("mUC") and 43% ORR and 86% DCR in cancer.
-No dose limiting toxicities ("DLTs") have been observed to date in doses predicted up to be therapeutically relevant and including 4.5 mg/Kg.
-On April 2, 2024, first patient in the U.S. Phase 1 clinical trial was dosed.
-The study is currently enrolling patients with metastatic urothelial cancer ("mUC") mUC and other Nectin-4 expressing tumors. - CRB-601 is a potent and selective anti- α v β 8 monoclonal antibody that blocks the activation of latent TGF β found on cancer cells.
-In pre-clinical models, CRB-601 demonstrates enhanced anti-tumor activity when combined with an anti-PD-1 checkpoint inhibitor compared to each single agent on its own.
-The data suggests that blockade of latent TGF β production by CRB-601 can lead to changes in immune cell infiltration in the tumor microenvironment, thus potentially enhancing the benefit of CRB-601.
-CRB-601 is being developed as a potential treatment for patients with solid tumors in combination with existing therapies, including checkpoint inhibitors.
-On January 9, 2024, we announced that the FDA cleared the IND for CRB-601 and we expect to enroll the first patient in a Phase 1 study in the summer of Q4 2024.
+In February 2023, we obtained a license from CSPC Megalith Biopharmaceutical Co.
+Ltd. ("CSPC"), a subsidiary of CSPC Pharmaceutical Group Limited, to develop and commercialize the drug in the United States ("U.S."), Canada, the European Union (including the European Free Trade Area), the United Kingdom ("U.K.") and Australia (the "CSPC License Agreement").
+The Investigational New Drug ("IND") application for CRB-701 was cleared by the U.S. Food and Drug Administration ("FDA") in 2022 and the drug is currently being investigated by CSPC in a Phase 1 clinical trial in patients with advanced solid tumors in China.
+On June 1, 2024, updated clinical data was presented at ASCO 2024 by CSPC building upon the data presented at ASCO-GU on January 26, 2024.
+The larger data set included 37 patients of whom 25 patients reflective of seven dose levels had been evaluated for efficacy at the time of the data cut.
+The emerging clinical data shows that CRB-701 was well-tolerated and demonstrated an overall response rate ("ORR") of 44% and a disease control rate ("DCR") of 78% in metastatic urothelial cancer ("mUC") and 43% ORR and 86% DCR in cervical cancer.
+No dose limiting toxicities ("DLTs") have been observed to date in doses up to and including 4.5 mg/Kg.